 - ESSAYS IN PROVOCATION

-opinions of the author on a variety of contemporary social issues
+opinions of the author on contemporary social issues

-- AESTHETIC HEDONISM -indulgence in a life devoted to the appreciation of beauty
+- AESTHETIC HEDONISM - indulgence in a life devoted to beauty

 - the contribution of 1) genetics and biochemistry (nature), childhood experience (nurture) and 2) the influence of previous incarnations (past lives) towards